fly-language/fly-language.github.io/docs/overview.md

 # Overview
 {:.no_toc}

 The goal of FLY is to provide a portable, scalable and easy-to-use programming environment for scientific computing.
+Later on, all the concepts here described will be properly studied in deep.
 {: .fs-6 .fw-300 }

 1. TOC